hermitonl/btc-quiz/README.md

 *   **Content Delivery:** Alibaba Cloud Content Delivery Network (CDN)
 *   **Deployment:** Docker, Nginx (Reverse Proxy), Alibaba Cloud Elastic Compute Service (ECS), Alibaba Cloud ACR (Container Registry)

+## What I Built

+This project is a robot-themed MMORPG called [HermitONL (Hermit Online)](https://hytopia.com/play/?join=aliyun.hermit.onl), built using the HYTOPIA SDK.
+Players take on the role of a newly activated humanoid robot in a world dominated by fiat currency.
+The core objective is educational: players learn about Bitcoin concepts by interacting with NPC characters and test their knowledge through a "fall-down" style quiz game mechanic.
+The game features persistent player progression (tracking sats earned, lessons completed, etc.) and is deployed live on Alibaba Cloud infrastructure.

+## Alibaba Cloud Services Implementation

+Several Alibaba Cloud services were utilized to build, deploy, and host this game:

+*   **Elastic Compute Service (ECS):**
+    *   **Why:** Chosen to host the backend game server (running the Hytopia SDK via Bun/Node.js within a Docker container) and the Nginx reverse proxy.
+    *   **How:** A `ecs.t5-lc1m1.small` instance (1vCPU, 1GiB RAM) running Ubuntu 22.04 was provisioned in the Singapore region, leveraging the free tier.
+Nginx was installed to handle incoming web traffic and proxy requests to the game server container.
+    *   **Experience:** The free tier instance provided a cost-effective way to deploy.
+However, the limited memory (1GiB) proved insufficient for building the Docker image directly on the instance (specifically during the `bun install` step), leading to OOM errors (exit code 137).
+This necessitated using Alibaba Cloud ACR.

+*   **ApsaraDB RDS / PolarDB for PostgreSQL:**
+    *   **Why:** Selected for persistent storage of player data, including usernames, sat balances, completed lessons, and quiz results.
+Both RDS and PolarDB were explored; PolarDB offers cloud-native benefits like auto-scaling storage, while RDS provides a familiar managed PostgreSQL experience.
+The project currently uses the public endpoint from one of these services.
+    *   **How:** A PostgreSQL database (`kai_pdb_name`) and user (`kai_pdb_account`) were created.
+The application connects using credentials provided via environment variables (`PGHOST`, `PGPORT`, etc.).
+The `initializeDatabase` function in the code ensures the `players` table schema exists.
+    *   **Experience:** Setting up the database instance was straightforward.
+Initial connection and schema creation faced permission issues (`permission denied for schema public`), which were resolved by granting `USAGE` and `CREATE` privileges to the application user on the `public` schema via SQL commands.

+*   **Object Storage Service (OSS):**
+    *   **Why:** Used to host static game assets like 3D models (`.gltf`), UI icons (`.png`), and potentially other media efficiently and scalably.
+    *   **How:** An OSS bucket (`hermitonl`) was created in the Singapore region with Zone-Redundant Storage (ZRS) for higher availability.
+Specific assets (like `soldier-player.gltf` and UI icons) were uploaded.
+Bucket-level "Block Public Access" was disabled, and individual file ACLs were set to `Public Read` to allow access via CDN or direct URL.
+    *   **Experience:** Setup was relatively simple.
+Understanding the interaction between bucket-level "Block Public Access" and file-level ACLs was crucial for making assets publicly readable.

+*   **Content Delivery Network (CDN):**
+    *   **Why:** To accelerate the delivery of static assets (hosted on OSS) to players globally, reducing latency and load on the origin server.
+    *   **How:** A CDN domain (`alicdn.hermit.onl`) was configured, pointing to the OSS bucket (`hermitonl.oss-ap-southeast-1.aliyuncs.com`) as the origin server (using port 443 for secure origin fetch).
+DNS CNAME records were updated at the domain provider (Porkbun) to point `alicdn.hermit.onl` to the Alibaba Cloud CDN CNAME target.
+UI assets in HTML use a `{{CDN_ASSETS_URL}}` placeholder, replaced by an environment variable pointing to `http://alicdn.hermit.onl`.
+    *   **Experience:** The setup involved multiple steps (domain verification, origin config, CNAME).
+Troubleshooting involved verifying direct OSS access, checking DNS propagation, and confirming CDN domain status.
+HTTPS setup via CDN/ESA was explored but deferred due to perceived complexity/cost, settling on HTTP for asset delivery initially.
+The environment variable approach for integrating the CDN URL into the UI was identified as the likely intended method.

+*   **Container Registry (ACR):**
+    *   **Why:** Adopted to overcome the memory limitations of building the Docker image directly on the small ECS instance.
+    *   **How:** An ACR instance/namespace/repository was set up.
+The Docker image is now built locally, tagged with the ACR repository path, and pushed to ACR.
+The ECS instance then pulls the pre-built image from ACR for deployment.
+    *   **Experience:** This workflow effectively solved the OOM build errors on ECS and represents a more robust deployment strategy.
+It requires initial setup of ACR and authentication on both the build machine and the ECS instance.

+## Game Development Highlights

+*   **Persistence:** Successfully integrated PostgreSQL (via Alibaba Cloud PolarDB/RDS) to save and load player progress (sats, lessons, quizzes), making the game state persistent across sessions.
+*   **Quiz Mechanic:** Implemented the core "fall-down" quiz mechanic where players move to platforms corresponding to answers, with incorrect platforms disappearing.
+*   **Deployment Pipeline:** Established a full deployment pipeline involving Docker containerization, Nginx reverse proxying, HTTPS via Let's Encrypt, and leveraging Alibaba Cloud services (ECS, ACR, OSS, CDN, Database).
+*   **Troubleshooting:** Successfully diagnosed and resolved various deployment issues, including Docker build memory limits (using ACR), Nginx 502 errors (caused by application crashes), missing modules (due to `.gitignore`), and database permissions.
+*   **CDN Integration:** Configured OSS and CDN for asset delivery and identified the environment variable method for integrating asset URLs into the game's UI.
 ## Local Development Setup

 ### Prerequisites